 - The opportunity for a pleasant lunch either inside the building or at the patio tables is dependent on the continued cooperation of all students in keeping eating areas free of trash.
 Pride in the Lamar campus begins with each student assuming responsibility for his or her own actions. - If you experience any difficulty while at lunch, several teachers and administrators will be available in the lunch areas for assistance.
 Seek their assistance.
 Do not take matters into your own hands.
-Students who participate in disruptions are subject to disciplinary action. - The Book Balcony may be used for study and research during the lunch periods.
-Since the Book Balcony is in use during the lunch periods, students may not gather and must maintain a quiet atmosphere in or near the Book Balcony. - Students are to remain within the designated areas during her/his lunch.
-Students may not use field areas, gym areas, or parking areas during lunch.
+Students who participate in disruptions are subject to disciplinary action. - Students are to remain within the designated areas during her/his lunch.
+Students may not use gym or parking areas during lunch.